JorgeMenaDev/JorgeMenaDev/README.md

 ### Here are some ideas to get you started:</br>

-- 🔭 I’m currently more into the **Programming**
+- 🔭 I’m currently developing my **Programming skills**
 - 🌱 I’m currently learning **Open Source Contribution.**
 - 👯 I’m looking to collaborate on: **Developing new and intriguing open-source projects, with the community, for the community**
-- 💬 Ask me about **Business, Entrepreneurship, Travel, Football, Books, History, Nature.**
+- 💬 Ask me about **Business, Entrepreneurship, Travelling, Sports, Books, History, Nature.**
 - ⚡ Fun fact: **If you could pick any superpower in the world to have, which superpower would you choose?</br>
   Flying?</br>
   Invisibility?</br>